 Who ate the salmon?
 Salmon has an unusually high omega-3 fatty acid content.
 Omega-3 cannot be manufactured in the body.
 It has to be consumed in the form of fish, oils, nuts and other sources.
 Omega-3 has natural anti-inflammatory effects and may enhance mood and brain function (IQ).
 Omega-3, together with Vitamin A, has a positive effect on chronic dry eye.
 This study demonstrated that oral consumption of omega-3 fatty acids is associated with a decrease in the rate of tear evaporation, an improvement in dry eye symptoms, and an increase in tear secretion.

 Salmon contaminants are being addressed worldwide to bring healthy fish straight to the table.
 The Norwegian government has gone to great lengths to seemingly successfully improve the health standards of their farmed salmon industry.
 Wild-caught Alaskan salmon seems to be a favoured choice, as it is naturally low in contaminants.
-South African non-purists mostly eat the salmon that we find in the shops – Woolies has some nice oak-smoked and honeyed versions.
+South Africans mostly eat the salmon that we find in the shops – Woolies has some nice oak-smoked and honeyed versions.

 2 – Eggs

 Eggs are a wonderful source of very affordable protein as they contain mostly all of the essential amino acids that the body needs daily.
 Proteins are essential for vitamin A absorption in the body.
 See The importance of vitamin A for the links between vitamin A, iron and protein.